 Muscles worked: lats, teres major, rhomboids, biceps, core

-Being able to perform pull ups correctly is the ultimate power move in a gym.
-Many people who can powerlift twice their bodyweight would struggle to do eight clean reps of pull ups.
+Being able to perform pull-ups correctly is the ultimate power move in a gym.
+Many people who can powerlift twice their bodyweight would struggle to do eight clean reps of pull-ups.

-Pull ups are challenging because you need to be agile as well as strong to be able to do the pull ups, not to mention shoulder mobility, something a lot of people ignore and just assume they have because "they use to rule the monkey bars in primary school".
+Pull-ups are challenging because you need to be agile as well as strong to be able to do the pull-ups, not to mention shoulder mobility, something a lot of people ignore and just assume they have because "they use to rule the monkey bars in primary school".

-To perform a pull up, hold the bar with an overhand grip (palms facing away from you) and hands being wide apart.
+To perform a pull-up, hold the bar with an overhand grip (palms facing away from you) and hands being wide apart.
 A nice wide grip will help activate the lats even more and will help you shape that back-V sooner.

-The same rules apply to pull ups as for chin ups: core engaged, not dropping shoulders, being mindful of the descent.
+The same rules apply to pull-ups as for chin-ups: core engaged, not dropping shoulders, being mindful of the descent.
 As with any exercise, the slower you can perform it – within reason – the longer you activate the muscles and the quicker you are going to see results.

 Pull up alternatives

 - Assisted pull up machine: this machine can be found in gyms – it's highly unlikely you'll get one for your home gym – and it is great for beginners.
-The way it works, with the weight stack, it counter-balances your your bodyweight so it's easier to pull yourself up.
+The way it works, with the weight stack, it counter-balances your bodyweight so it's easier to pull yourself up.
 Pretty much like a set of scales.
 So, unlike many other gym machines, the lower weight, the more effort it takes to pull yourself up.
 Be careful as you kneel on the pads, make sure you hold onto the bars first firmly.

-- Wide-grip lat pulldown: probably the best exercise to do if you haven't got the strength to do pull ups properly yet.
-Once you can comfortably pull the same amount of weights as your bodyweight, you are most likely ready to start moving over to the pull up frame.
+- Wide-grip lat pulldown: probably the best exercise to do if you haven't got the strength to do pull-ups properly yet.
+Once you can comfortably pull the same amount of weights as your bodyweight, you are most likely ready to start moving over to the pull-up frame.

 Want to build muscle?
 Eat your protein.

-To avoid any injuries and to help recovery, keep an eye out on your protein intake and always stretch after your exercising sessions.
+To avoid any injuries and to help recovery, keep an eye out for your protein intake and always stretch after your exercising sessions.
 And make sure you drink plenty of water as well.
-A decent gym water bottle doesn't cost all that much.
+A decent gym water bottle (opens in new tab) doesn't cost all that much.

-Supplement-wise, you only really need two: protein powder and creatine.
-The former will help in the muscle repair process and latter will boost performance.
+Supplement-wise, you only really need two: protein powder (opens in new tab) and creatine.
+The former will help in the muscle repair process and the latter will boost performance.
 Both are safe to use and there is a wide variety of offerings so you can choose a flavour you prefer.

 With creatine, we recommend you get the unflavoured variety because it mixes well with any liquid and you only need a small amount to keep your creatine levels saturated.
 This means you can mix your 3-5 grams of creatine with anything in the morning (water, juice, even coffee) without having to worry about an aftertaste.

-If you feel like you need a nibble throughout the day, opt in for low-sugar protein bars and snacks as opposed to Mars bars.
+If you feel like you need a nibble throughout the day, opt-in for low-sugar protein bars and snacks (opens in new tab) as opposed to Mars bars.